Funding deadlines for admission in 2014 can be found here

 The normal Ph.D. student intake each year is between 10 and 12, a significant number of which are funded via STFC Quota awards for which qualifying UK and EU residents are eligible to apply.
 STFC grants cover all University and College fees, but living expenses are included only for UK and certain EU residents.
 A number of overseas Ph.D. students are also admitted each year financed from other sources, including funding bodies in their own country and scholarships available to University of Cambridge applicants.

-Following satisfactory completion of the Certificate of Postgraduate Study (CPGS) at the end of the first year, students are registered formally for the Ph.D. degree, backdated to their start date.
-The CPGS consists of an approximately 10,000 word written submission which includes a description of work undertaken during the first year and a research plan for the remainder of the Ph.D.
+Following satisfactory completion of the assessment process at the end of the first year, students are registered formally for the Ph.D. degree, backdated to their start date.
+The assessment consists of an approximately 10,000 word written submission which includes a description of work undertaken during the first year and a research plan for the remainder of the Ph.D.

 Each year some 25-30 supervisors will offer a total of well over 50 Ph.D. projects.
 With typically 10-12 students starting their Ph.D. each year, there are many more projects than students.
 Experience over many years shows that offering students the opportunity to investigate and assess a number of projects once they have arrived has many advantages for both students and supervisors and represents one of the key attractions of choosing to undertake a Ph.D. at the Institute.
 The choice of Ph.D. project, normally decided within the first three months, is reached after discussion between the student and a number of potential supervisors.